jarun/buku/README.md

     $ buku --export path_to_bookmarks.html --tag tag 1, tag 2
 Once exported, import the html file in your browser.

+## As a library

+`buku` can be used as a powerful bookmark management library.
+All functionality are available through carefully designed APIs. `main()` is a good usage example.
+It's also possible to use a custom database file in multi-user scenarios.
+Check out the documentation for the following APIs which accept an optional argument as database file:

+    BukuDb.initdb(dbfile=None)
+    BukuCrypt.encrypt_file(iterations, dbfile=None)
+    BukuCrypt.decrypt_file(iterations, dbfile=None)
+NOTE: This flexibility is not exposed in the program.

 ## Examples